badlydrawnrob/elm-playground/README.md

 > It's also helpful to keep an offline library/docs when your wifi breaks (or the internet rots)
 > — there's an [app](https://ricks-apps.com/osx/sitesucker/index.html) for that.

 **Here's a wealth of resources for getting started with [Elm](https://elm-lang.org).** Each list is ordered by difficulty (beginners and easiest first).
 I'd suggest starting with "Beginning Elm" or "Welcome to Elm" to get a taste, move onto the books (or online courses), peruse the helpful talks, check out some real world examples, then it's up to you!
+You can also run Elm in the browser with [Ellie](https://ellie-app.com/) and [Elm.run](https://elm.run/repl/).

 ### 📖 Books